Thomas is depicted as the youngest disciple.

 Luke 12:3 “Nothing is covered up that will not be revealed, or hidden that will not be known.”

-This again stresses the knowing that God is right before you.
-If a person will begin to see with the one eye which is whole or the “eye of the spirit”, then the unrevealed knowledge of God is revealed.
 In Matthew, Jesus seems to be speaking about others, or the world, and to not fear the world, for they in the world will be revealed, or exposed.
-However, the main theme seems to convey that you cannot hide, that all will be eventually revealed within you and about you.
-There is the implication that if The Way is embraced you become transparent, with nothing to hide, nothing to conceal, nothing to lie about or to deceive.
+However, the main theme seems to convey that you cannot hide, that all will be eventually revealed within you and about you, “except to come to light.”
+There is the implication of transparency, with nothing to hide, nothing to conceal, nothing to lie about or to deceive.
+Walking in the Way is illustrated as a revealing walk, “hidden to you will become plain to you.”
+The walk is in context within the world but remains the province of God.

-Notice that belief of itself seems to be taking on a secondary import.
-One reason for this is that the Jews already believed in God and wanted to follow His ways, and with the exception of discussion on faith Jesus assumes belief for the most part.
-Once the belief is established he seems to be saying that it is then that the true walk begins, and that the true walk is not established within ritual, but revelation.
-If you can see the road at all then what must follow is the walk down the road, else nothing further can be seen, or revealed.
-Jesus tells us the soul will be made manifest in any case, and that if you will look then the hidden becomes revealed.
-Sometimes this will be spiritual knowledge and sometimes it will be knowledge about yourself or the world, even knowledge about God.
+Jesus tells us that if you can see the road then what must follow is the walk down the road, else nothing further can be seen or revealed.
+Jesus tells us the soul will be made manifest in any case, and that if you look, the hidden becomes revealed.
+Sometimes this will be spiritual knowledge and sometimes it will be knowledge about yourself or the world, even knowledge about the nature of God.

 Within these first five scriptures, there seems to be a good deal of emphasis by Thomas in discussing the revelation of hidden knowledge whether of the soul or about the world.
 Saying six seems to have a similar bent.